arielkeflix/gameOfDice-mongoDB/README.md

+Login
-Login: usuario: admin  contraseña: 1234
+     usuario: admin  contraseña: 1234